Batman: Assault on Arkham: Critical reception

 Scott Mendelson of Forbes roundly praised Assault on Arkham for its action, art style, humor, voices, and characters, calling it one of the best films of DC's direct-to-video lineup.
 He described it as a "gleefully immoral" heist film which, having "no real [plot] arc to speak of", relies on its violent action and clever character dynamics within the Suicide Squad to carry it.
 Due to its villainous protagonists, dark comedy, and sexual content, Mendelson considers the production of Assault on Arkham an experimental decision by DC, and a successful experiment as it tells a style of comic book story that would never get approval as a live-action project.

 Seth Robison of Newsarama was far more critical, considering the animation, characterization, and storytelling in the film poor.
 He had particular dislike for the voice acting, which he believed squandered a talented cast by delivering a "disjointed" performance, and for Assault on Arkham's interpretation of Amanda Waller, which he believed simplified her into merely another villain.
 He further found Deadshot's sympathetic characterization opaque to non-comic readers and Harley Quinn's crazy act obnoxious.
 Overall, Robison deemed the experience of the film "superficial" and thought it compared unfavorably to those offered by the Arkham video games and the Justice League Unlimited episode "Task Force X".

 Sales

 The film earned $5,820,248 in domestic home video sales.

-Suicide Squad: Kill the Justice League (2023)

-A Suicide Squad game was first considered a possibility following the endings of Batman: Arkham Origins and Batman: Arkham Origins: Blackgate, featuring post-credits scenes with Amanda Waller (voiced by Pounder) recruiting various supervillains.
-In the years since Batman: Arkham Knight released, there had been rumors suggesting the studio has been working on a Suicide Squad game, but no official announcement was made from the development team or publisher.
-In December 2016, Jason Schreier from Kotaku revealed that the title had been cancelled, and WB Games Montreal had shifted their focus to the next Batman game (later revealed to be Gotham Knights.)
-As a result, Rocksteady Studios took over as the main developer of the game.
-While concept art from cancelled versions of the game surfaced, the finished game's official artwork was revealed by Rocksteady on August 7, 2020.
-The first trailer for the game premiered at DC FanDome.
-As the game is set in the "Arkhamverse", plot threads established in the Batman: Arkham series would continue in Suicide Squad: Kill the Justice League.
-The game will feature four playable characters: Harley Quinn, Deadshot, Captain Boomerang, and King Shark, who are tasked with defeating Brainiac when he attacks Metropolis and enslaves the Justice League with his mind-controlling technology.

-With the inclusion of King Shark, the game retcons Assault on Arkham as well as several subsequent comics.
-Amanda Waller is portrayed by Debra Wilson, replacing Pounder.